 View the The Stockton Public Domain Plan Process Flow Chart (PDF).

 Council on 28 February 2017 approved the traffic component of the Stockton Public Domain Plan.
-Design work has continued, and the final plan is shown below.
+The final plan is shown below.

 10 March 2021 - Upgrade to Stockton's Mitchell Street underway